j3k0/cordova-plugin-purchase/doc/api.md

 #### .*then(function (product) {})*

-Called when the product information has been loaded from the store's servers and known to be valid.
+Called when the product information has been loaded from the store's servers and is known to be valid.

 `product` contains the fields documented in the [products](#products) section.